UPPMAX/uppmax4DL/docs/install.md

-# Software installation without internet connection
+# Software and package installation on Bianca

-To be removed

-    - Conda packages: installing/using [name=Jonas]
-        - alternative: installing with pip
-    - R package installation not included in R packages [name=Marcus]
-    - Julia [name=Björn C]
-    - running jupyter notebooks [name=Lars]
-    - containers [name=Björn V]

 !!! info "Objectives"

     - We'll go through the methods to work with the modules